muhammad-tamim/dbms-notes/README.md

 - 3-Tier Architecture: The client communicates with an server, which then communicates with the database.
   - client --> server --> database

+### Schemas and Instance:

+**Schemas** is the logical structure or blueprint of the database that defines tables, attributes, relationships, constraints etc. It changes rarely.

+Example: Table Student (id, name, dept)

+**Instance** is the actual data stored in the database according to the schemas at a specific time.
+It changes frequently.

+Example: (1, 'Alice', 'CS'), (2, 'Bob', 'EE')